Bankruptcy - 1992 ISDA Provision

 Related agreements and comparisons

-The truncating the grace period from 30 days to 15 days.
-This, in aggregate over the whole global market, keeps many a negotiator in “meaningful” employment.
-It has also been a large reason why many organisations did not move to the 2002 ISDA and of those who eventually did — organisations whom you’d think would know better, amending these grace periods back to the 1992 ISDA standard of 30 days or better still, insisting on sticking with a 1992 ISDA, but upgrading every part of it to the 2002 ISDA except for the Bankruptcy and Failure to Pay grace periods.
-This is a simply spectacular use of ostensibly limited resources, and an insight into whose benefit organisations really operate for.
+The truncating the grace period from 30 days in the 1992 ISDA to 15 days in the 2002 ISDA has, in aggregate over the whole global market, kept many a negotiator in “meaningful” employment.
+It has also been a large reason why many organisations did not move to the 2002 ISDA and of those who eventually did — organisations whom you’d think would know better — then set about amending these grace periods back to the 1992 ISDA standard of 30 days or better still, insisted on sticking with the 1992 ISDA, but upgrading every part of it to the 2002 ISDA except for the Bankruptcy and Failure to Pay grace periods.
+A spectacular use of ostensibly limited resources, and an insight into whose benefit organisations really operate for.

 Regional bankruptcy variations

 The Germanic lands have peculiar ideas when it comes to bankruptcy — particularly as regards banks, so expect to see odd augmentations and tweaks to ISDA’s crack drafting squad™ standard language.
 Will these make any practical difference?
 Almost certainly not: it is hard to see any competent authority in Germany, Switzerland or Austria — storeyed nations all, in the long history of banking, after all — not understanding how to resolve a bank without blowing up its netting portfolio.
 Especially since Basel, where the netting regulations were formulated, is actually in Switzerland.

 We have a whole page about Swiss Bankruptcy Language.
 True story.